AndhikaWB/linkedin-job-postings-analysis/README.md

 </details>

 ## Configuring Apache Hive
 Apache Hive is a data warehouse system built on top of Hadoop for providing distributed data query and analysis.
+If used together with Spark, the warehouse data (containing tables and databases) will be saved to Hadoop DFS.

 <details>
 <summary>Expand</summary>